Zaxis018/dots_and_boxes/README.md

 ### `bots.py`
 #### Class are defined for different bots.
 The bot consists of attributes edges which is updated from the `game.py` everytime edge is drawn and `update_board()` function is called.

-## Data Structures Used
-### List:
-#### To keep track of all the edges drawn , and also according to the player list is used.
-It is also used to store square coordinates for each player. during each iteration of main game loop these lists are indexed to render edges and squares.